10up/component-countdown-timer/README.md

-> NOTE: This is intended to be a boilerplate component.
-Clone this component, remove this comment, and use the rest as a starting point for your new compoent.

-# 10up Component Name
+# 10up Countdown Timer component

-Component Description
+> A countdown timer component that displays the number of days, hours, minutes, and seconds remaining until the time specified in the component's `datetime` attribute.

 ## Installation

 ### NPM
- `npm install --save @10up/component-name`
+ `npm install --save @10up/countdown-timer`

 ### Standalone
- Clone this repo and import `component.js` and `component.css` from the `dist/` directory.
+ Clone this repo and import `countdown-timer.js` and `countdown-timer.css` from the `dist/` directory.

 ## API